 He brandishes the leg of an old broken chair and moves towards me aggressively.
 As he is human I do my best to reason with him and eventually convince him that I am no threat but am indeed here to free him.
 He calms and tells me that he was once like me, an adventurer seeking his fortune before the orcs imprisoned him here as a plaything.
 He has nothing to give me but information.

-· The keys to the boathouse are guarded by a man and his dog
+The keys to the boathouse are guarded by a man

-· At the portcullis the lever on the right will open the way
+At the portcullis the lever on the right will

 I continue northward up the corridor where I come upon another door where I hear nothing.
 A little more emboldened from my thus far successful exploits I try the handle but the door is locked.
 I was willing to open a door but I don’t want to kick it down so I continue on.
 I come to another door but this time the door is made of heavy steel.
 From beyond I can hear the agonized screams of someone being tortured and the sadistic laughs of the person’s tormentors.
 I burst through the door where two goblins turn from their duty.
 A naked dwarf hangs naked by his hands from a hook in the ceiling covered in cuts and blood he is clearly in bad shape.
 The goblins rush me and I once again forced into combat.
 The goblins are no match for my skill however and both go down easily.
 Sadly, by the time I am able to get to the dwarf he has perished from his wounds.
 Discouraged I search the room and find a block of cheese, probably the goblins lunch and take it with me.
 (I wonder as it wasn’t a “provision” if this will be useful later for something else.)